History of the Israeli intelligence community: Terrorism trends

 On September 27, 2004, the Shabak published a report analyzing data and trends in terrorism in Israel since the beginning of the Second Intifada.
-The report noted the mass deaths of Israeli civilians as a result of targeted attacks by Islamic terrorists; the involvement of Israeli Arabs, not only residents of Judea, Samaria, and Gaza; the increasing coordination between individual terrorist groups in response to mass arrests of participants by Israeli security services; the continuing role of Judea as an ideological and organizational center of terrorism, and the increasing involvement of the Lebanese Shiite organization Hizbullah in terrorist activities.
+The report noted the mass deaths of Israeli civilians as a result of targeted attacks by Islamic terrorists; the involvement of Israeli Arabs, not only residents of the West Bank, and Gaza; the increasing coordination between individual terrorist groups in response to mass arrests of participants by Israeli security services; the continuing role of the West Bank as an ideological and organizational center of terrorism, and the increasing involvement of the Lebanese Shiite organization Hizbullah in terrorist activities.

 Right-wing extremism

 A relatively recent problem is right-wing extremism among some of Israel's Jewish population.
 Its history dates back to the Jewish underground organizations Irgun and Lehi ("Stern Gang") during the British Mandate, known for a number of terrorist attacks against the British and Arabs.
 Individual right-wing extremist actions occurred in 1983–1984, the most high-profile being the aforementioned assassination of Prime Minister Yitzhak Rabin.
 One of the most important areas of Shabak activity in the 1990s was to curb the activities of extreme right-wing Jewish groups prone to terrorism.

 The rise of this sentiment is linked to the government's failure to fundamentally address security concerns as a result of the Oslo Accords and the unilateral Disengagement Program, as well as unilateral concessions to the Arabs, according to a segment of the Israeli population.
-In October 2008, Defense Minister Ehud Barak established an interagency unit to maintain order in the settlements of Judea and Samaria and to combat extremism among the settlers.
+In October 2008, Defense Minister Ehud Barak established an interagency unit to maintain order in the settlements of the West Bank and to combat extremism among the settlers.